meyerzinn/smasteroids/README.md

 You can obtain pre-built releases of the game from the [Releases](https://github.com/20zinnm/smasteroids/releases) page.
 These are generally more reliable than development builds.

-If your platform is not already included, you may also compile the program yourself uding a standard Go toolchain.
+If your platform is not already included, you may also compile the program yourself using a standard Go toolchain with CGO enabled.

 ## Built With